cascadiajs/2013.cascadiajs.com/vertx-pushing-json-around.md

 client that speaks directly to the bus, pushing event-based messages to the browser has never been easier.

-In this talk I will introduce the vert.x platform and show you how to push JSON messages from a cluster of servers to the browser in just a few lines of Javascript.
+In this talk I will introduce the Vert.x platform.
+I will discuss the pros and cons of Vert.x compared to other platforms like Node.js, and we'll look at some sample code.
+I'll finish up by wowing you with some semi-live code that pushes JSON messages from a server cluster to the browser in just a few lines of Javascript - and maybe even a dash of Clojure just to keep it interesting.

 ##Speaker Bio